 A bar chart is a horizontal column chart.
 It is used to analyze the top N values of fields.
 It is configured in a way similar to a column chart.

 - Y-axis (horizontal)

-- Rectangular block
+- Rectangular bar

-- On the search page of a Logstore, enter a query and analysis statement in the search box, set the time range, and then click Search & Analysis.
+in the search box, specify the time range, and then click Search & Analyze.

 To analyze the

-bar chart, run the following statement:
+run the following statement: